croaky/laptop/README.md

 Install:

-    cd dotfiles
-    ./install.sh
+    rcup -d dotfiles -x README.md

 This will create symlinks for config files in your home directory.

-You can safely run `./install.sh` multiple times to update.
+You can safely run `rcup` multiple times to update.

 What's in it?
 -------------